 Then there are the cute miniature buildings that the children (and adults!) can run in and out of, some even have an upstairs!
 There’s a shop with a till, a church, a school, stables and houses.
 Mia loved standing at the Pulpit giving us a sermon and then pretending to play the organ!

 Then there is the little farm area where there are goats, sheep, alpacas and ponies.
 There are 3 out-buildings that house pigs, baby alpacas, bunnies, chicks, chinchillas, ferrets, and lots of tropical animals like land snails, iguanas, monitor lizards, snakes, and many more!
-All of the animals look really well and each area is well maintained and clean.
-There is an owl area where you can get close to some beautiful birds and the keepers come round quite often with the owls and birds so you can get really close to them!
+All of the animals look really well, and each area is well maintained and clean.
+There is an owl area where you can get close to some beautiful birds and the keepers come around quite often with the owls and birds so you can get really close to them!

 If the weather isn’t great, there are 2 indoor buildings full of things to do.
-An alien themed Galaxy Zone with soft play for little ones, rides for a bit older ones and a Martians Mirror Maze which I made the mistake of taking Mia into and she screamed the place down! #mummymistake.
+An alien themed Galaxy Zone with soft play for little ones, rides for older ones and a Martians Mirror Maze which I made the mistake of taking Mia into and she screamed the place down! #mummymistake.

 On the way out, there is a Tropical House which has fish and turtles in as well as a large array of tropical plants.
-This is entered through the Gift Shop which is completely avoidable which I like, as places like this always get you by having to go through some kind of shop on the way out!
-So it’s nice that you can choose at Wheelgate.
+This is entered through the Gift Shop, which is completely avoidable which I like, as places like this always get you by having to go through some kind of shop on the way out!
+So, it’s nice that you can choose at Wheelgate.

-The staff are really friendly and they all seem to have the time to stop and talk to you.
+The staff are really friendly, and they all seem to have the time to stop and talk to you.
 It makes the day even more special as you know that they are on hand if you need anything.
 Everything is really well thought out and you could easily spend all day there.
-When we went a couple of weeks ago we were there for 5 hours!
+When we went a couple of weeks ago, we were there for 5 hours!
 I don’t know who was more shattered; me or Mia!
 Obviously, weekdays are quieter but as the park is so big, even on weekends and the height of the summer, it never feels too busy!